Be prepared for the 2020 job market.

 - Improve your digital/social media footprint.
 Your online life plays a role in you being discovered for a job and whether or not you’re considered for a job offer.
 Ensure that your professional brand is present throughout your online life.
 Hiding your social media presence makes people wonder what you’re hiding.
 Don’t block it; use it to your advantage if it supports your brand.

-- Know yourself, your strengths, your traits and your style through assessments and tools such as DISC, SkillScan, or the Myers-Briggs Type Indicator (MBTI).
-Such tools can provide deeper insight about yourself, which can improve your communication and interviewing skills.
+- Know yourself, your strengths, your traits, and your style through assessments and tools such as DISC, SkillScan, or the Myers-Briggs Type Indicator (MBTI).
+Such tools can provide deeper insight into yourself, which can improve your communication and interviewing skills.

-Get a jump start on 2017.
-Schedule a free-no-obligation call with me to review your resume or LinkedIn profile and discuss career coaching, DISC or job search strategies.
+Get a jump start on your career future.
+Schedule a free-no-obligation call with me to review your resume or LinkedIn profile and discuss career coaching, DISC, or job search strategies.
 Visit my online calendar link to schedule our call My Open Calendar Link

 ✅ LinkedIn Strategist ✅ CPRW (Certified Professional Resume Writer) ✅ CCMC (Certified Career Management Coach) ✅ CEIP (Certified Employment Interview Professional) ✅ CDCC (Certified Discstyles™ Communication Consultant) ✅ JANP (Just A Nice Person)